 Amaranto serves some exceptional Mexican food, and it should get more attention for doing so.
 Fortunately for you, this little neighborhood spot in Bushwick doesn’t get too crazy, and it’s easy to stop in when you don’t have a reservation anywhere.
 Get the pork chop or chicken enchiladas, and start with a couple of tacos.

 When was the last time you were at Al Di La?
-If your answer was “never” or “a few years ago, I think,” you should change that soon, and you won’t even need all that much advance planning to do so.
-This Park Slope restaurant is still one of our all time favorites, especially for their amazing tagliatelle al ragu, and it’s walk-in only.
+If your answer was “never” or “a few years ago, I think,” you should change that - and you won’t need that much advance planning to do so.
+This Park Slope restaurant is still one of our all-time favorites, in large part because of the amazing tagliatelle al ragu, and it’s walk-in only.
 Bring your family, a friend you haven’t seen in a while, or a date who appreciates pasta and chandeliers.
 If there’s a wait, hang out at Blueprint until your table is ready.

-If you find yourself looking for a last minute move near the south side of Prospect Park, Krupa Grocery is where you should be headed.
-It’s an excellent neighborhood restaurant with a nice bar and even outdoor seating, and there usually isn’t too long of a wait.
+If you find yourself looking for a last-minute spot near the south side of Prospect Park, head to Krupa Grocery.
+It’s an excellent neighborhood restaurant with a nice bar and outdoor seating, and there usually isn’t too long of a wait.
 If you stop by for brunch, get the breakfast gnocchi and the ricotta pancakes, and if you come for dinner, get the dinner gnocchi or the lamb burger.

 Thai Villa is just above Union Square, and it’s pretty inconspicuous from the outside.
 But once you get inside, you’ll find a two-story dining room with big booths and giant golden light fixtures.
 There’s also a huge menu of reasonably-priced Thai food that happens to be delicious.
 Get the chicken wrapped in pandan leaves, and at least one order of tapioca dumplings.